Vladimir-csp/xdg-terminal-exec/README.md

 ```
 xdg-terminal-exec [command [arguments]]
 ```
-If run without any arguments, only the terminal itself (first word of `Exec=`) will be launched.
+If run without any arguments, only the terminal itself (value of `Exec=`) will be launched.
 If command and its arguments are given, then values of both `Exec=` and `X-ExecArg=` will be used.
 Run with `DEBUG=1` to see verbose messages to stderr.

 ## limitations